rems-project/islaris/README.md

 (version 2.0.0 or newer) into a new switch.
 This can be done via the following commands.
-You also  need to make sure that you have the GNU MPFR library on your system (`libmpfr-dev` package on Debian), and also aarch64-linux-gnu-as (`binutils-aarch64-linux-gnu` package on Debian).
+You also  need to make sure that you have the GNU MPFR library on your system (`libmpfr-dev` package on Debian), aarch64-linux-gnu-as (`binutils-aarch64-linux-gnu` package on Debian) and riscv64-linux-gnu-as (`binutils-riscv64-linux-gnu` package on Debian).

 ```
 opam switch create . ocaml-base-compiler.4.12.0 --no-install